raspberrypilearning/beating-heart/en/step_1.md

 + [Thonny](http://thonny.org){:target="_blank"} Python editor installed on a personal computer with USB port

 In addition, to complete this Beating heart project, you will need:
-+ One red LED with a resistor attached to jumber wires with a socket connector
++ One red LED with a resistor attached to jumper wires with a socket connector
 + One sheet of paper, red if you have it
 + Kitchen foil
 + Sticky tape or duct tape
 + 2 x pin-socket jumper wires
-+ Optionally, a blue LED and more jumper wires
++ Optionally, a blue LED, resistor and more jumper wires

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Term**</span> description of term or interesting phrase.